 Introduction

 The Nord Anglia Education (“NAE”) group is the world’s leading premium international schools organisation.
-As at August 2023 we had a family of 84 schools in China, Europe, South East Asia, the Middle East, India and the Americas.
+As at August 2025 we had a family of more than 80 schools in China, Europe, South East Asia, the Middle East, India and the Americas.

-The UK tax strategy of NAE’s UK group (together “NAE UK”) set out below has been prepared pursuant to Schedule 19 of the Finance Act 2016 (“Schedule 19”) and relates to our accounting period ended 31 August 2023.
-The UK tax strategy applies to UK taxation as defined in Schedule 19.
+This tax strategy, set out below, is applicable to NAE’s UK group (together “NAE UK”). and satisfies requirements under Schedule 19 of the Finance Act 2016 (“Schedule 19”) and relates to our accounting period ended 31 August 2025.
+The tax strategy applies to UK taxation as defined in Schedule 19.

 The approach of NAE to risk management and governance arrangements in relation to UK taxation